 Massanutten Regional Library is dedicated to the goal of open access to information for the public.
 The library offers and provides information through many channels and venues, and in many formats including the Internet.
-Internet access is available to library card holders in good standing.
-Visitors and patrons without their library cards must present a valid driver's license when they sign up and will be charged a $1 use fee per person, per location, per day.
+Internet access is available at all library branches for library card holders in good standing (no outstanding fines or fees).
+For guest access visitors must present a valid picture ID when they signing up for a computer.
+We also have printers available for your use at 25 cents a page for black and white copies, or 50 cents per page for color copies.
+Our computers use Windows 10 and have Office 2016 available for use.

 Prior to using the Internet at any MRL facility you need to be aware of the following policies and information some of which are legal mandates of the Commonwealth.